 Both precious metals were relatively quiet, as speculation continues to build on how the Federal Reserve will conduct an exit strategy, if ever.
-The central bank’s balance sheet has exploded to more than $3 trillion.
+The central bank’s has exploded to more than $3 trillion.
 On a recent trip to Capitol Hill, Fed Chairman Ben Bernanke claimed a review of an exit strategy will be done “sometime soon.”

 The Fed is walking a tightrope.
 Dean Maki, chief U.S. economist at Barclays tells Bloomberg, “If the Fed doesn’t withdraw quickly enough, there’s a risk of overshooting.
 If the Fed gets rates back to a typical level and the economy is back to what’s regarded as normal, does having an expanded balance sheet have a notable effect on the economy, on asset markets, even once rates are normalized?
 We haven’t really had that situation in the U.S. before.”